quinrod/Cash-transfers-and-employability_Brazil/README.md

 ## Standard OLS and dprobit model

 ### Findings
-- Clients of Bolsa Familia (BF), a program that transfers money to the poorest families in the country, are finding jobs faster than other poor groups.
-However, once they start working, only half of beneciaries remain employed after a year compared to two-thirds of other poor groups.
+- Clients of Bolsa Familia, a cash transfer program to the poorest households in Brazil, found jobs in 2011 faster than other poor groups.
+However, once they start working, only half remain employed after a year compared to two-thirds of other poor groups.
 - Jobs created in Brazil are concentrated in i) low skills, ii) micro and small firms and iii) regions where many beneciaries reside.
 - Thus beneficiaries are not losing their jobs because these disappear, because they are undereducated, due to opportunity costs or lack of job-seeking networks.
-- It is the difference in accumulated experience vis-à-vis other poor groups that is making beneciaries lose their jobs faster.
-Beneficiaries start to accumulate experience later than (poor) non-beneficiaries and more experienced workers are less likely to lose their jobs in a given period.
+- It is the difference in accumulated experience that is making beneciaries lose their jobs faster.
+Beneficiaries start accumulating experience later than (poor) non-beneficiaries and are more likely to lose their jobs in a given period.

 ### Suggestions
 - Complementing classroom training with apprenticeships would enable BF recipients to put recently acquired skills into practice and keep their jobs.